taleh007/Docs/aspnet/mvc/controllers/testing.rst

   :language: c#
   :emphasize-lines: 3

-With this in place, the test will pass, since the unit test project will have access to the internal-scoped dynamic return type.
+With this in place, the test will pass, since the unit test project will have access to the internal-scoped anonymous return type.
 This is only a problem for unit tests that directly inspect the result - integration tests do not require ``InternalsVisibleTo`` since they get a result from an ``HttpClient``, not a direct method return.

-The unit tests for the ``Create`` method are shown here:
+The unit tests for the ``Create``:

 .. literalinclude:: testing/sample/TestingControllersSample/tests/TestingControllerSample.Tests/UnitTests/ApiIdeasControllerCreate.cs
   :language: c#
   :emphasize-lines: 13-14,18,23-24,28,35-36

-Again, to test the behavior of the method when ``ModelState`` is invalid, the test adds a model error to the controller.
+As stated previously, to test the behavior of the method when ``ModelState`` is invalid, add a model error to the controller.
 Don't try to test model validation or model binding in your unit tests - just test your action method's behavior.

 The second test depends on the repository returning null, so the mock repository is configured to return null.
 There's no need to create a test database (in memory or otherwise) and construct a query that will return this result - it can be done in a single line as shown.

-The last test needs to verify that the repository's ``Update`` method is called, so once more this mock call is called with ``Verifiable`` and then the mocked repository's ``Verify`` method is called to confirm the verifiable method was executed as expected.
-It's not a unit test responsibility to ensure that the ``Update`` method really did save the data - that can be done with an integration test.
+The last test verifies that the repository's ``Update`` method is called.
+As we did previously, the mock is called with ``Verifiable`` and then the mocked repository's ``Verify`` method is called to confirm the verifiable method was executed.
+It's not a unit test responsibility to ensure that the ``Update`` method saved the data; that should be done with an integration test.

 Integration Testing
 -------------------
 :doc:`Integration testing </testing/integration-testing>` is done to ensure separate modules within your app work correctly together.
 Generally, anything you can test with a unit test, you can also test with an integration test, but the reverse isn't true.
 However, integration tests tend to be much slower than unit tests.
 Thus, it's best to test whatever you can with unit tests, and use integration tests for scenarios that involve multiple collaborators.

 Although they may still be useful, mock objects are rarely used in integration tests.
 In unit testing, mock objects are an effective way to control how collaborators outside of the unit being tested should behave for the purposes of the test.
-In an integration test, real collaborators are used, to confirm the whole subsystem works together correctly.
+In an integration test, real collaborators are used to confirm the whole subsystem works together correctly.

 Application State
 ^^^^^^^^^^^^^^^^^